 Workshops: Small, intensive workshops, limited to 16 participants, are led by expert, award-winning writers/teachers in fiction, creative nonfiction, and poetry from 9:00 am to noon and 1:15 to 2:15 pm on Thursday, Friday, and Saturday.

-Readings by distinguished faculty and competition winners will be held Thursday and Friday evening at 7:30 p.m. and are free and open to the public!
+Readings by distinguished faculty will be held Thursday, Friday and Saturday evening at 7:30 p.m. and are free and open to the public!
 Open mic sessions for attendees take place after lunch on Friday and Saturday.

-A consultation is a 30-minute meeting with an editor or visiting writer who has pre-read a submitted manuscript of no more than 5,000 words.
+A consultation is a 30-minute meeting with an editor or visiting writer who has pre-read a submitted manuscript of no more than 20 pages for prose (5,000 words) or 10 pages for poetry.
 The manuscript must be double-spaced, 12-point font, and uploaded as a .doc or .pdf file to Submittable.
 No hard-copy manuscripts will be accepted.
 Consultation times are limited and assigned on a first-come/first-served basis.
 Consultations are optional and not required for Conference attendance.

 **If you are not registered for the conference, you may register for a consultation with the agent or visiting writer of your choice for $50.
 Please contact Jennifer@writersatwork.org to schedule.